Ashleigh Johnson Speaks on Representation in Aquatic Sports After Gold Medal Win

 - Oops!Something went wrong.Please try again later.

-Ashleigh Johnson Speaks on Representation in Aquatic Sports After Gold Medal Win originally appeared on NBC Sports Bayarea
+Ashleigh Johnson Speaks on Representation in Aquatic Sports After Gold Medal Win originally appeared on NBC Sports Washington

 After crushing Spain in the final, Team USA’s women’s water polo team collected its third straight Olympic gold medal.